-The Canadian Age-Group World Championship Teams consist of top performing age-group athletes in Canada who earn a spot at a Qualification Race to represent Canada on the world stage at the International Triathlon Union (ITU) World Championships.
+The Canadian Age Group World Championship Teams consist of top performing age-group athletes in Canada who earn a spot at a Qualification Race to represent Canada on the international stage at the World Triathlon (WT) Championships.
 Team members have the opportunity to proudly represent their country, participate in a unique team environment and celebrate their sport within the global triathlon community.
 The age-group team is one hundred percent self-funded.

 Each year, there are three world championship events:

-- ITU Triathlon Sprint & Relay World Championships (new for 2021)
+- World Triathlon Sprint & Relay Championships (new for 2021)

 Event Information from the Local Organizing Committees isn’t typically posted until after the event for the current year is completed.

 2021 World Triathlon Multisport Championships